Career Information for Aeronautical Scientists

 Aeronautical science is the science of flight, and this field relates to careers involved with the design and development of aircraft.
-Aeronautical engineers study how flight may be achieved within the Earth's atmosphere and use that knowledge to design airplanes.
-Some graduates holding degrees in aeronautical science become pilots.
+Aeronautical engineers study how flight may be achieved within the earth's atmosphere and use that knowledge to pilot or design airplanes.
 While not all piloting jobs require students to graduate with aeronautical science degrees, the credential is a definite advantage.

 For those who do not wish to work as pilots, an aeronautical science degree can lead to a career in the design, construction or maintenance side of the industry.
 According to the U.S. Bureau of Labor Statistics (BLS), aeronautical engineers design both aircraft and propulsion systems, keeping in mind the aerodynamic performance of the construction materials used in creating aircraft.

 Only a select few schools offer aeronautical science degree programs.
-Degrees in the field include an Associate of Applied Science, a Bachelor of Science and Master of Science.
+Degrees in the field include an associate of applied science, a bachelor of science, and master's and doctoral degrees in science and engineering.
 Classes in aeronautical science programs focus on math, physics and computer science.
 Because many individuals who complete aeronautical science programs choose to pursue careers as pilots, many programs also require students to take flying lessons in order to earn a pilot's license before they graduate.

-The BLS reported that aeronautical science professionals needed the following traits:
+The BLS reports that aeronautical science professionals need the following traits:

 - Ability to multitask and handle stress well

 - Extreme concentration if working as a pilot

 - Understanding of basic physics, the dynamics of flight and a solid background in computers

 - Solid verbal communication skills, since both pilots and individuals on the mechanical side of the industry must clearly convey important information